 Experience Thailand without leaving Berlin

-During the summer, every weekend you can do to Preußenpark and find the amazing food stands.
+Every weekend, you can go to Preußenpark and find the unique food stands during the summer.
 Preußenpark is often referred to as “Thai Park”.

-The park is filled with little Thai mamas cooking on blankets in the grass, it’s like a taste of Bangkok without the beautiful temples.
+The park is filled with little Thai mamas cooking on blankets in the grass; it’s like a taste of Bangkok without the beautiful temples.
 You can find everything over there, from fried grasshoppers, fried squid and other unusual foods to the usual summer rolls and sticky mango rice.

 Read more: Where to stay in Berlin

 Support the local street art scene

 Berlin is known by for its street art.
 Fact: In Berlin you can find street art created by everyone from Blu to Gemeos, Banksy to Shepard Fairey… Berlin has it all!
 And it includes several street art meetups like this one we went in the Winter of 2014.

 You can see it on these city buildings, you can touch it on the city walls.
 Check out neighborhoods like Mitte, Kreuzberg, Prenzlauer Berg, Neukölln.
 Go out, explore the city.
 Pay attention to the light poles, to the building walls, up, down, left and right.
 Berlin is full of it!